3arthqu4ke/headlessmc/README.md

 ## How to use

 1. Download the `headlessmc-launcher.jar` from the releases tab and install a Java version &geq; 8.
+    - If you want additional features such as plugins and launching the game inside the same JVM, use the `headlessmc-launcher-wrapper.jar` instead.
 2. Run the launcher with `java -jar headlessmc-launcher.jar` in your terminal.
 You can also use the `hmc.sh/bat` scripts for convenience.
 3. You need to specify which Java installations HeadlessMc can use to run the game.